bb-wg02/cal-cap/README.md

 **With most optimal feature set defined, now tune the model using Grid Search CV**

-*Note: I used a special time series split function in cross validation to avoid data leakage*
+*Note: I used a time series split CV function in cross validation to avoid data leakage*

 ![overfit_check.png](images/overfit_check.png)

 ### Grid Search helped us find parameters that optimize for validation sets.

-### Charts show F1 for a range of values of a given parameter (while keeping other parameters to their best fit value).
+**Charts show F1 for a range of values of a given parameter (while keeping other parameters to their best fit value).**

-### From charts, we see that we are NOT overfitting because Grid Search CV chose highest point of validation curve  near the point of divergence from training curve
+**From charts, we see that we are NOT overfitting because Grid Search CV chose highest point of validation curve  near the point of divergence from training curve**

 **At these parameters, we can see the most important features of the 10 we selected:**